 Q: What do you feel was the most important factor that allowed you to take the risk of leaving the workforce?

 Bill Hendricks: The most important factor was my self-confidence in my ability to get back into the workforce when I want to.
 I’ve been fortunate enough to have built a great resume, I’m a strong interviewer, and I have a great network of influential colleagues I can leverage.
-Secondly, I am extremely lucky to have a very supportive wife.
-Roxanne has a great career and she’s been willing and able to hold down the fort for both of us during my breaks.
+Secondly, I am extremely lucky to have a very supportive wife who has a great career, and she’s been willing and able to hold down the fort for both of us during my breaks.

 Q: What advice would you give to someone who is contemplating turning in their notice without having another job lined up in advance?